10 Outdoor Staging Tips for Selling Your Home

 Source: (Kiel Wullner / Vesta)

-3. Hook buyers with versatile outdoor living space
+3. Hook buyers with a versatile outdoor living space

-Toll agrees that versatility is key in any yard, especially if your home is on the smaller side.
-She recently had a client selling a two-bedroom ranch house.
-With smart outdoor staging, they extended their home’s livable space.
+Toll says versatility is a big plus in any yard, especially if you’re selling a smaller home.
+She recalled working with a client selling a two-bedroom ranch house.
+By using smart outdoor staging, they made the outdoor space feel like an extension of the home.

 “You could just imagine yourself hanging out there and raising little kids,” she says.
 “Even though the house was small, that exterior space let people see how they could live outside of the home for at least three seasons of the year.”